 - Promote Gut Health

-Fermented foods help treat leaky gut as well as help keep the digestive tract clean and healthy helping reduce risk of colon cancer.
+Fermented foods help treat leaky gut as well as help keep the digestive tract clean and healthy helping reduce the risk of colon cancer.
 Good gut health is key to enjoying a healthy lifestyle, controlling depression and migraines, and even preventing certain types of cancer in the body.

 - Fermented foods contain probiotics